amin-zip/zip_utils/bash_utils/README.md

 If running on a system with Nvidia graphics, ensure that Nvidia drivers are installed.
 `$ apt install nvidia-drivers-<xxx>` should suffice.
-If the system also has integrated graphics (our ThinkPads do), run `$ prime-select nvidia` to tell your system to prefer your Nvidia graphics card.
+If your system also has integrated graphics (our ThinkPads do), run `$ prime-select nvidia` to tell it to prefer your Nvidia graphics card.

 For convenience, add the _bash_utils_ folder to your path in _.bashrc_: